 Dubrovnik to me is synonymous with the word ‘fairytale.’
 This place is the closest I have come to actually feeling like I was in another world.
 The castle-like walled old town with a lasting medieval vibe presents a perfect setting for an adventurous escape.
 Like most old town areas in Croatia, Old Town Dubrovnik is comprised of spotlessly clean pedestrian passageways with high walls made of smooth light stone.
 Cars aren’t allowed in this area, and foot traffic crowds the narrow bustling streets during the day and night alike.
 Locals and visitors enjoy visits to pubs, shops, gelato parlors, and tiny seafood restaurants with tables lining the alleyways along the main street of Old Town, stradun.

-Adventure Spots in Dubrovnik:
+Adventure Guide to Dubrovnik:

-Cable Car/Fort Imperial
+Cable Car/Fort Imperijal

 Depending if you want an easy or strenuous adventure, you can pay a small fee to take a cable car up to this fortress, or you can be like me and spend the entire morning searching for and hiking the switchback trail that leads up to it.
 I definitely recommend hiking at least one way, though, because this hike presented me some of the best views I have ever seen and a picture-perfect view of old town.

+You can reach the cable car through Buza gate, at the top/inland wall of old town.
+You will see the signs for the cable car not too far away, and it will take you right to Fort Imperijal.
 This fortress was actually the last stronghold for Croatia during the seige of Dubrovnik in the early 90’s, after the breakup of Yugoslavia.
 I’ll go more into that next!

-Museum of the Croatian War for Independence:
+Museum of the Croatian War for Independence

-If you’re so inclined, there’s also a museum inside Fort Imperial that tells you all about the recent history that occurred in Dubrovnik and how it was engulfed in war in the early 90’s.
+If you’re so inclined, there’s also a museum inside Fort Imperijal that tells you all about the recent history that occurred in Dubrovnik and how it was engulfed in war in the early 90’s.
 It costs 30 kuna to go in, and has loads of videos, newspaper articles, and history written out about the Croatian War for Independence.
 If you do one historical thing while in Dubrovnik, you should go here.
 Croatia is a fairly new country, gaining independence from Yugoslavia in the early 90’s – that’s right, just over 25 years ago.
 Dubrovnik was under siege by Serbia & Montenegro for over 7 months, while the old town was an UNESCO world heritage protected site!
 This museum has lots of footage and info about that terrible time, which is very important to learn while here.

 Everywhere in Old Town Dubrovnik